Dasha Mart Flaunts Curves In Watermelon Bikini While Posing With The Fruit

-Dasha Mart got fruity in a new post on her Instagram account on Tuesday morning.
+Dasha Mart got fruity in a new post on her Instagram account Tuesday morning.
 The model shared a series of photos on her feed in which she rocked a watermelon- and strawberry-themed lingerie set and posed with a large watermelon on a balcony.
 Dasha’s look did nothing but favors for her stunning curves and certainly drove fans wild.

 The photos showed Dasha standing against a concrete balcony wall in Sunny Isles Beach, Florida, according to the post’s geotag.
-In the background, thin palm trees could be seen, as well as a yellow building across the way.
+The background featured thin palm trees and a yellow building across the way.
 It did appear to be a slightly overcast day, though that didn’t stop Dasha from stepping out in her skimpy lingerie set.

 Dasha’s look included a demi-cut bra in a deep red color with black “seeds” throughout and a light pink and green band.
 The plunging neckline did little to contain Dasha’s ample cleavage, as the straps were pulled down her arms.
-She looked close to a wardrobe malfunction as the fabric slid down her chest.
+She looked close to having a wardrobe malfunction as the fabric slid down her chest.

 The band cut off just below Dasha’s chest, so her flat, toned tummy was exposed.
 She paired the bra with a pink U-shaped thong.
-The front of the thong featured a red strawberry and remained low on Dasha’s waist to show off her abs.
-Meanwhile, the sides came up high above her hips and emphasized her curvy figure.
+The front of the thong featured a red strawberry and remained low on Dasha’s waist to show off her abs while the sides came up high above her hips to emphasize her curvy figure.
 Dasha’s long, lean legs and pert derriere were on full display as well.

-Dasha’s only accessory was a silver belly button stud.
+Dasha’s only accessory was a silver belly-button stud.
 She did not appear to be wearing any makeup, though the Russian babe hardly needed any coverage for her natural beauty.
 Dasha wore her long, blond locks down in loose waves.

 In the first shot, Dasha resting her back on the balcony as she cradled the melon in her hands.
 She leaned forward slightly, aiming her chest at the camera, and looked down.